archeranimesh/pelicanBlog/content/articles/pelican/publishing-blog-github-pages.md

 `Initialize this repository with a README`

-Since we already have a folder in our local system to check-in we can leave this box unchecked.
+Since we already have a folder in our local system, to check-in we can leave this box unchecked.
 In future if need we can create a `README` file manually.

 Once you click on the `Create Repository ` link, you will be taken to this page, with these as a content.